joshuagryphon/plastid/docs/source/examples.rst

 **Tutorial**                            **Description**
 ------------------------------------    --------------------------------------------------------------------------------------

-:doc:`/examples/gene_expression`        Calculate read densities for :term:`RNA-seq`: & :term:`ribosome profiling`,
+:doc:`/examples/gene_expression`        Calculate read densities for :term:`RNA-seq` & :term:`ribosome profiling`,
                                         and use these to estimate translation efficiency.
 Then, test for differential gene expression.

-:doc:`/examples/genome_setup`           Set up a genome for use with :data:`yeti`.
-Download sequence and
+:doc:`/examples/using_masks`            Annotate regions of a genome (or gene or transcript) that are difficult to analyze
-                                        :term:`annotation` files, prepare a :term:`mask file` via |crossmap|, and discuss other considerations relevant to genomic analyses.
+                                        due to repetitive or low-complexity sequence, and exclude these from analysis

 :doc:`/examples/metagene`               Perform a positional :term:`metagene analysis <metagene>`, using :term:`ribosome profiling`
                                         data at the start codon as an example.
 Then, develop metagene analysis around